 ‘’The NDR was so impressed by this that they decided to do a documentary on veejaying starring PLANETART as the protagonist.
 The ‘stage’ of that event was a big arena where VJs battled each other with the most outlandish projections.’’

 The NDR, which was a public broadcasting station from the North of Germany, saw it similarly.
 This lead to the Pimp!
 Arena, organized in W139 in 2001.
-We were then already going across the whole country to spread the holistic concept that was born in my atelier.
-Arno Coenen and the C Men always joined us on these crusades.
+We were then already going across the whole country to spread the holistic concept that was born in my studio.
+Arno Coenen and the C Men always joined us on these crusades, and the former was an essential part of the organization of Pimp!
+Arena.
 They brought clunky metal cases full of tapes and gear to adorn the evening with bric-à-brac imagery.
 The NDR was so impressed by this that they decided to do a documentary on veejaying starring PLANETART as the protagonist.
 The ‘stage’ of that event was a big arena where VJs battled each other with the most outlandish projections.
 I myself curated the art pieces for this event, which I spread across the arena like a set of theatre props and obstacles.
 The crowd was sat on a large scaffold, as one would see in the bigger talk show studios.
 From there sounded the amazement and enthusiasm that belongs to a real show – it almost had a gladiatorial atmosphere.
 Imagine them doing that in front of a painting, right?
 Now video-art and holistic environments are integral to almost any artistic evening, but back then it was still rare.
 It was also around this period that our success formula solidified into what PLANETART is now, and that lead to a timely change of surroundings.
 In 2003, we made ourselves at home in the abandoned social service building in Enschede that became a creative breeding ground for artists across a broad range of disciplines.

 Next time we cover the spectacular opening of the social service building by the London Police and Miss Holland, who arrived sitting on a pick-up truck under a parasol, like a true art piece.
 She proved to be a serious challenge for Peter Klashorst.
 Also on the menu: Joost Conijn infiltrates the cycling contest of the Night of Hengelo under the cover of a procession of pimped cars and Caravans, and Wilfried Houjebek confirms the suspicions of every Dutchmen who can think for their own: the Frisians are indeed aliens who have secretly taken over our most northern province.
 All calculations confirm this.